 Excursions to Isla Saona can be best booked by one of the various tour operators.
 I would recommend you booking it online as you can check reviews before.
-It is probably even cheaper than booking it at your hotel.
-Another option would be to book a tour at the beach and the beach vendor might give you better prices as they don’t have to pay for marketing, offices etc., but the quality is a hit and miss so I’d stick with the online offers.
+Furthermore, it is usually cheaper than booking it at your hotel.
+Another option would be to book a tour at the beach and the beach vendor might give you better prices as they don’t have to pay for marketing, offices, etc., but the quality is a hit and miss (and your are risiking in getting scammed) so I’d stick with the online offers.

 If you want you can check out the options I outlined above when describing the various tour options.